Trump administration takes final swipes at China and its companies

 Chen Weidong, the Beijing-based founder of independent consultancy DFS Energy, said CNOOC had very limited exposure to U.S. expertise.

-"Company may still need some components and equipment like logging tools from the U.S but that is not hard to replace and China may need to catch up in manufacturing by itself, Chen said.
+The company "may still need some components and equipment like logging tools from the U.S. but that is not hard to replace and China may need to catch up in manufacturing by itself," Chen said.

 A second oil executive close to CNOOC said the offshore giant has increasingly turned to private local companies for services and the blacklist also could benefit engineering and equipment providers in Europe.